 A critical part of shifting from short to long-form includes knowing your storytelling landscape.
-It should be one you inhabit.
+It should be credible and one you inhabit.
 One in which you know the peaks and troughs, the pitfalls and the hazards.
 And it should be a landscape in which you have your audience’s permission to occupy.
 Tick these landscape boxes and you strike communications gold.
 Gamble with unchartered terrain, work outside your area, and you risk losing trust and alienating your audience, as last year’s Kendall Jenner Pepsi advert disastrously proved.

 AMEX identified its storytelling landscape brilliantly with its hour-long documentary Spent: Looking for Change – an investigation into the 17 million ‘unbanked’ Americans who had fallen out of the banking system and forced to rely on check cashers to provide basic financial services.
-The result was a genuinely compassionate look at a serious financial problem, a problem that AMEX was far enough removed from yet knowledgeable about to be able to draw attention to with rectitude.
+The result was a genuinely compassionate look at a serious financial problem, a problem that AMEX was far enough removed from, yet knowledgeable about to be able to draw attention to with rectitude.
 A perfect match.

-Equally, UBS struck content gold with its year-long editorial platform Unlimited – which saw media partnerships with Vice, Monocle and Vanity Fair to produce long-form content and films asking questions around themes such as ‘does wealth make us rich?’ that mapped changing attitudes to wealth.
+Equally, UBS struck content gold with its year-long editorial platform Unlimited – which saw media partnerships with Vice, Monocle and Vanity Fair to produce long-form content and films asking questions around themes such as ‘does wealth make us rich?’, that mapped changing attitudes to wealth.
 The 20-minute film Nashira, produced in partnership with VICE, won several awards.

 The long and short of it

-There will always be a need to communicate end-of-year-results and executive statements, but is your company missing a trick with film and could you be harnessing it more effectively to tell richer, fuller stories about your company and its purpose?
+There will always be a need to communicate end-of-year-results and executive statements, but is your brand missing a trick with film and could you be harnessing it more effectively to tell richer, fuller stories about your company and its purpose?

 The MerchantCantos film team will be happy to explore these layers with you.